liquity/dev/README.md

 Hints allow cheaper trove operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the front end operator is running a full Ethereum node.

-Each BorrowerOperations function that reinserts a troves takes a single hint, as does `PoolManager::withdrawFromSPtoTrove(...)`.
+Each BorrowerOperations function that reinserts a troves takes a single hint, as does `StabilityPool::withdrawFromSPtoTrove(...)`.

 ### Hints for `redeemCollateral`